-The Student Code of Conduct defines gender-based violence as the following prohibited acts: sexual violence--assault, sexual violence-battery, sexual violence-coercion, sexual violence-rape, gender based harassment, sexual exploitation, dating and domestic violence, and stalking as a violation of the Abusive Conduct Policy.
 Depending on the circumstances of the case, students who are found responsible for particularly egregious incidents of gender-based violence may receive sanctions up to and including suspension for one or more semesters or dismissal from the university.

-Both respondents and complainants have the right to appeal the outcome of a hearing, regardless of the outcome.
-The grounds for appeal are set out in the Student Code of Conduct.
 Notification of Student Conduct hearing outcomes is made on a "need to know" basis.
-This includes, among others the Cadets staff, in cases involving cadets, the Graduate School, in cases involving graduate students and international students; Cranwell Center, for cases involving undergraduate international students: the Athletic Department in cases involving varsity athletes, the Director of Housing and Residence, in cases involving residence hall students, and survivors of violent crime, including sexual assaults, involving student respondents.
+This includes, among others, the Corps of Cadets staff, in cases involving cadets; the Graduate School, in cases involving graduate students; Cranwell International Center, for cases involving varsity athletes; and the Director of Housing and Residence Life, in cases involving residence hall students.
+Virginia Tech will also disclose hearing outcomes to the complainant of a crime of violence, or a non-forcible sex offense, and survivors of violent crime, including sexual assaults, involving student respondents.
+If the complainant is deceased as a result of such crime or offense the next of kin of such complainant shall be treated as the complainant for purposes of this paragraph.
 Other university agencies or organizations may be required to obtain written release before they can receive notification.
-Student Conduct maintains records for five years from the date of the incident.
+Student conduct maintains records for five years from the date of the incident.